Deltares-research/HydroFlows/docs/api/index.rst

 Methods
 =======
-Rules inherit a certain method, which in turn contains the intelligence to produce certain output(s) from certain input(s) and parameters.
+Rules contain a certain method, which in turn contains the intelligence to produce certain output(s) from certain input(s) and parameters.
 A method can for instance produce a set of forcing data for events, build or run a model, or postprocess a result in a graph.